dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/instantiate.md

 **Parameter**

-It takes a string representing the module to preload.
+`moduleNameIt`: It takes a string representing the module to preload.
 Valid values for moduleName are 'DBR' (Dynamsoft Barcode Reader), 'DLR' (Dynamsoft Label Recognizer), 'DDN' (Dynamsoft Document Normalizer), and 'DCP' (Dynamsoft Code Parser).

 **Return value**